arj525/real_time_process_monitoring_dashboard/README.md

 Libraries & Tools: Tkinter, psutil, Matplotlib

 Version Control: Git & GitHub
+only for Visualizing
 ![Screenshot 2025-04-11 020743](https://github.com/user-attachments/assets/251d25ac-8aef-4a95-a566-fa55d4824f2f)

 Real-Time Process Monitoring Dashboard

 A web application that provides real-time monitoring of system resources and processes.
-This dashboard allows users to view CPU usage, memory consumption, and a list of running processes with the ability to terminate them.
+This dashboard allows users to view CPU usage, memory consumption, and a list of running processes with the ability to terminate them. fully working.
 Features
 Real-time system information monitoring
 CPU usage with per-core details